 Selmer Varitone

-When it comes to playing a “standard” vintage saxophone, there’s no need to worry about finding a performer.
-Japan has plenty of renowned jazz musicians well-versed in handling vintage instruments.
+If this were a performance on a “standard” vintage saxophone, I wouldn’t have to worry about finding a player.
+There are plenty of renowned jazz musicians in Japan who are well-versed in handling vintage instruments.
 However, this instrument is not “standard.”
 Moreover, there is likely no player in Japan who has ever played a fully functional Varitone.
-I sought a performer who could meet several specific requirements while keeping in mind this instrument’s characteristics, potential, and limitations.
+I sought a performer who could meet several specific requirements while keeping in mind the instrument’s characteristics, potential, and limitations.

-First and foremost, they must be skilled at handling the Effector.
+First, they must be skilled at handling the Effector.
 Naturally, this is non-negotiable.
-They must be able to control the ambiguous response unique to the analog Effector, and the effects themselves are, compared to digital, rather idyllic.
+They must be able to control the ambiguous response unique to analog Effector, and the effects themselves are quite idyllic compared to digital ones.
 In short, the overall response is sluggish.
 Incorporating this tricky feature into an actual performance requires a high level of experience and a keen sense for effects.

 photo Next, it must possess a diverse musicality.
-Whenever I listened to jazz players using this system in the past, I realized that the true value of this electric saxophone lies beyond the boundaries of jazz.
+In the past, whenever I listened to jazz players using this system, I realized that the true value of this electric saxophone lies beyond the boundaries of jazz.
 When played within the formats of bebop or modern jazz, it ends with a simple “Oh, I see.”

 The true appeal of the Varitone lies in the interplay between the natural sound and the processed sound.
-I envisioned a genre-defying “improvisation” where phrases are spun out while being inspired by the shifting tones...
+I envisioned a genre-defying “improvisation”—weaving phrases while being inspired by the shifting tones.

-Finally, though not an absolute requirement, the player should not use an Amesel Mark Six as their primary instrument.
-Ideally, it would be even better if they were a true veteran who doesn’t feel particularly drawn to Selmer instruments in general.
+Finally, though not an absolute requirement, the player must not use an Amesel Mark Six as their primary instrument.
+Ideally, it would be even better if they were a seasoned player who isn’t particularly drawn to Selmer instruments in general.

-The Varitone system is a monstrosity—a bizarre contraption that attaches wiring tubes designed to deliberately dampen the resonance to the legendary Selmer Mark VI, and even drills holes into its precious neck.If you’re a Mark VI fan, you’d undoubtedly be disappointed the moment you saw this instrument, thinking, “What on earth…?”
-And from the perspective of someone who highly values the Mark VI’s original sound, my enthusiasm plummeted right from the start—I kept thinking, “There’s no need to run electricity through a Mark VI in such great condition.”
+The Varitone system is a monstrosity—a monstrosity that involves attaching wiring tubes that deliberately dampen the resonance to the legendary Selmer Mark VI and drilling holes into its precious neck.If you’re a Mark VI fan, there’s no doubt you’d be disappointed the moment you saw this instrument, thinking, “What on earth…?”
+And from the perspective of someone who highly values the Mark VI’s original sound, the thought that they’d go to the trouble of wiring up a Mark VI in such excellent condition—when they didn’t need to—would have my enthusiasm plummeting from the very start.
 That wouldn’t do.

-In fact, I had previously announced to a few players, “Actually, we have something like this in our shop,” to gauge their reactions.
-As expected, I received cold responses like, “Oh, I know that one—what a waste,” or “It’s just got a Effector plugged into it, isn’t it?”Unless the performer is 100% enthusiastic about it, it’s difficult to reflect this instrument’s charm in their playing.
+In fact, I’d previously announced to a few players, “Actually, we have something like this in our shop,” to gauge their reactions.
+Sure enough, I got some cold responses like, “Oh, I know that one—what a waste,” or “It’s just got a Effector plugged into it, isn’t it?”Unless the performer is 100% enthusiastic about it, it’s difficult to reflect this instrument’s charm in their playing.
 That’s how I felt.

 My Encounter with Saxophonist Kunikazu Tanaka